MaistoV/BSpenaHPQC/Hadoop.md

 </p>

 > [!NOTE]
-> [Here](https://data-flair.training/blogs/hadoop-hdfs-data-read-and-write-operations/) a detailed description of Hadoop HDFS Data Read and Write Operations.
+> [Here](https://data-flair.training/blogs/hadoop-hdfs-data-read-and-write-operations/) a detailed description of Hadoop HDFS Data Read and Write Operations and [here](https://data-flair.training/blogs/rack-awareness-hadoop-hdfs/) an introductory guide to the rack awareness.

 The architecture can be **rebalanced** moving data from one Datanode to another.
 HDFS provides :
 * Data reliability.